 What About Driving?

-- If you tend to get lost or confused easily, consider alternative modes of transportation.
+- If you tend to get lost or confused easily, take taxis or public transportation.

 How Do I Take Care of Myself at Home?

-To make sure you are well taken care of at home, put some of these measures into place early so they become routine:
+To make sure you’re safe and have what you need at home, put some of these measures in place early so they become routine:

-- Ask a neighbor you trust to keep a set of house keys.
+- Ask a neighbor you trust to keep a set of your house keys.

-- Ask a friend or family member to help you to organize your closets and drawers to make it easier for you to find things.
+- Ask a friend or family member to help you organize your closets and drawers to make it easier to find things.

 - Keep a list of important and emergency numbers by the phone.

-- Have family, friends, or a community service program call or visit daily to ensure that everything is all right.
+- Have family, friends, or a community service program call or visit daily to make sure everything is OK.

 - Ask someone to check your smoke alarm regularly.